gammasoft71/Examples_wxWidgets/README.md

 [Gauge](src/CommonControls/Gauge) Shows how to create a Gauge widget with wxGauge.

-[DateTimePicker](src/CommonControls/DateTimePicker) Shows how to create a DateTimePicker widget with wxDatePicker.

 [DomainUpDown](src/CommonControls/DomainUpDown) Shows how to create a DomainUpDown widget with own [wxDomainSpinCtrl](src/CommonControls/DomainUpDown/wxDomainSpinCtrl.h) (wxPanel with wxTextCtrl and wxSpinButton).

 [GenericStaticBitmap](src/CommonControls/GenericStaticBitmap) Shows how to create a StaticBitmap widget with wxGenericStaticBitmap.